dave-soliton/FP2_Workshop/README.md

 # FISPACT-II workshop example

-This is a repository continaing the FISPACT-II worksop files.
+This is a repository containing the FISPACT-II workshop files.
 It contains the the exercises and the course material.

-This repository is temproary.
+This repository is temporary.